openshift/enhancements/enhancements/builds/entitlements.md

 ---

-# A More Automatic Experience For Use of Entitled RHEL Content In OpenShift V4 Pods and Builds
+# A More Automatic Experience For Injecting Sensitive Data In OpenShift V4 Pods and Builds

 ## Release Signoff Checklist